GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thoroughly testing a program is impossible (requires unbounded number of test cases); so try to choose test cases that will expose all errors.
-That’s very difficult, especially since we do not know what all the errors are, and if we did, we would not need the test cases!
+> ### First learn computer science and all the theory.
+Next develop a programming style.
+Then forget all that and just hack.
 >
-> ~ *Daniel T. Barry*
+> ~ *George Carrette*

 ---
 ## 🏎 Quick Facts